10Nates/microcookie/README.md

 ### What is MicroCookie?

-MicroCookie is a desert-bone-dry cookie management package (just 622 bytes minimized!) designed to be so small you don't even notice it's there.
+MicroCookie is a desert-bone-dry cookie management package (just 654 bytes minimized!) designed to be so small you don't even notice it's there.
 It's also [100% compatible.](https://seedmanc.github.io/jscc/)

 <br>

 ### Why another cookie manager?

-Every "simple" cookie manager I could find was kilobytes in size with a bunch of quality of life features that seem to miss the mark.
-The hardest part about managing cookies is the jump from string to storage.
-If that's taken care of, everything else is a breeze.
+Every "simple" cookie manager I could find was much bigger than it needed to be.
+Additionally, the compatibility metric of all of them was ridiculously bad.

 <br>